JLBoor/jlboor.github.io/_posts/angularjs/2015-03-04-angular-best-practices-introduction.md

 ## The philosophy of AngularJS

 Before we start talking about best practices, let's step back a little and review what the essence of AngularJS is.
-Below a selection of comments found on [https://docs.angularjs.org](https://docs.angularjs.org/guide/introduction).
+Below is a selection of comments found on [https://docs.angularjs.org](https://docs.angularjs.org/guide/introduction).

 - It's a very good idea to decouple DOM manipulation from app logic
 - It's a really, **really** good idea to regard app testing as equal in importance to app writing